bill-pairaktaridis/bill-pairaktaridis/README.md

 I'm a software engineer based in Athens, Greece with over 11 years of experience.
 I've worked all ends of the stack, from back to front to back again!

 Nowadays I primarily focus on the front-end, with a heavy focus on React and React Native.
-I also like to play around with Python and Django (as I am a perfectionist with deadlines).
+I also like to play around with Python and Django (as I am a perfectionist with deadlines), as well as Ruby on Rails.

 I'm also part of [Braintrust](https://app.usebraintrust.com/talent/3258/), a premium talent platform built on the blockchain.